 The provinces of Saskatchewan, Manitoba and British Columbia levy a provincial retail sales tax.
 This tax is over and above GST on the sale or leasing of tangible movable property or the provision of taxable services to the final consumer in these provinces.
 This tax is similar to the U.S. Sales & Use Tax.
 Individuals doing business in these provinces or carrying out solicitation activities to make taxable supplies may be required to register and collect the provincial sales tax as well as GST.
-In Saskatchewan and British Columbia, the registration obligations have recently been amended such that certain non-residents who deliver taxable goods in the province, but without carrying out solicitation activities, are required to register and collect taxes.
+The registration obligations for these regimes have recently been amended such that certain non-residents who deliver taxable goods in the province (i.e. to consumers) may be required to register and collect taxes, even if they have no establishment and do not carry out solicitation activities in the province.

 In addition, operators of distribution platforms that facilitate the sale of tangible goods, software for use on a device generally located in these provinces, certain taxable services or accommodation by non-residents may now be required to register in Manitoba and Saskatchewan, under certain conditions.
 In this case, the responsibility for collecting and remitting the provincial sales taxes on taxable sales facilitated by their distribution platforms is, in a sense, transferred to the platform operators.
-In July 2022, British Columbia will implement a similar obligation.
+British Columbia has implemented a similar obligation.